top of page

 Lightfoot (2022) found that the presence of HHCL speakers often improves the classroom experience for teachers and learners, as HHCL speakers bring languages to life and give confidence to their peers.
 HHCL speakers, however, are sometimes bored in class and teachers can struggle to provide them with appropriate work whilst meeting the needs of the rest of the class, with many citing the time-consuming nature of sourcing or creating materials.
 Six of the HHCL speakers interviewed studied French as a main subject, often in the classroom with their peers, with varying levels of tuition and differentiation.

 All of the HHCL speakers in Lightfoot (2022) achieved high grades in their French GCSE.
-Whilst the GCSE as an ‘easy win’ narrative is often found in discourse relating to HHCLs (Taylor & Zanini 2017), participants noted that examinations require them to use their HHCL in unfamiliar ways.
+Whilst the GCSE as an ‘easy win’ narrative is often found in discourse relating to HHCLs (see Taylor & Zanini 2017), participants noted that examinations require them to use their HHCL in unfamiliar ways.
 One participant reflected:

 ‘In year eight, when the vast majority of the curriculum is spent trying to get you familiar with the language, I could have just fell asleep in all the lessons [...]
 But [in] year ten and year eleven, I absolutely had to actually take part in the stuff about grammar, spelling and extended writing, I'd never done it before in my life.
 So I absolutely had to pay attention and learn and revise.’